foxford/dispatcher/docs/src/authz/classrooms.md

 ["classrooms", CLASSROOM_ID, "events", TYPE, "authors", ACCOUNT_ID]  | create  | User creates a new event [^1] in the classroom
 ["classrooms", CLASSROOM_ID, "claims", TYPE, "authors", ACCOUNT_ID]  | create  | User creates a new claim [^1] in the classroom
 ["classrooms", CLASSROOM_ID, ATTRIBUTE, TYPE, "authors", ACCOUNT_ID] | create  | User alter an event [^1] somehow
+["classrooms", CLASSROOM_ID, "sets", "content"]                      | read    | User wants to read a file from storage ["classrooms", CLASSROOM_ID, "sets", "content"]                      | create  | User wants to upload a file to storage ["classrooms", CLASSROOM_ID, "sets", "content"]                      | delete  | User wants to delete a file from storage

 [^1]: Types, claims and attributes are documented [separately](./events.md)